dogweather/forkful/content/en/go/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?

-Searching and replacing text in programming facilitates the modification and management of strings, which is a fundamental task in data manipulation and software development.
-Programmers perform these operations to update, clean, or transform textual data efficiently.

 ## How to:
 In Go, the `strings` package offers various functions to search and replace text within strings.
 Let's explore a couple of common methods.

 **Using `strings.Contains` to Search for Text:**